mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 { "_id" : 1, "name" : "Dev", "title" : "CEO" }
 ```

 So for example, here we can see that *Carlos, our CRO, reports to 1*.
-And *1* referring to the *_id*, the primary key, of Dave, which is our CEO.
-So we're going to have a 1 to n relationship, where each document will point to its reports_to, which in turn will be then the *_id* field value of the designated parent.
-With this schema it's quite easy to navigate between different documents.
+And *1* referring to the *_id*, the primary key, of *Dev*, which is our *CEO*.
+So we're going to have a *1* to *end* relationship, where each document will point to its *reports_to*, which in turn will be then the *_id* field value of the *designated parent*.
+With this schema, it's quite easy to navigate between different documents.

 So if I want to go from Carlos to his reports_to, or to whom he reports to, I just follow this and go directly to Dave, which is value *_id* equals 1.